manhbeo/CLOP/README.md

+### Preventing collapse in Contrastive learning with Orthonormal Prototypes (CLOP)

-### The Github repository for the Preventing collapse in Contrastive learning with Orthonormal Prototypes (CLOP)
+The Github repository for the Preventing collapse in Contrastive learning with Orthonormal Prototypes (CLOP)